 There are several factors that can change the strengths of the three main sources of OH (Fig. S5).
-Some of these factors are independent, some are interrelated.
-The independent factors include decrease of O3 photolysis rate ($J(O^1D)$) and O3 concentration by SSA-induced light extinction, and enhancement of O3 deposition by oceanic iodine.
-The interrelated factors are generally closely related to halogen chemistry of which the most important reactions are the below three that for all three halogen elements and the fourth for Cl only (Saiz-Lopez and von Glasow, 2012; Simpson et al., 2015):
+Some of these factors are independent, and some are interrelated.
+The independent factors include a decrease in O3 photolysis rate ($J(O^1D)$) and O3 concentration by SSA-induced light extinction and enhancement of O3 deposition by oceanic iodine.
+The interrelated factors are generally closely related to halogen chemistry, the most important reactions of which are the four below (R1-R4; Saiz-Lopez and von Glasow, 2012; Simpson et al., 2015).

-$$X + O_3 \rightarrow XO + O_2 \tag{R1}$$
+$$X + O_3 \to XO + O_2 \tag{R1}$$